aree6/LiftShift/CONTRIBUTING.md

 ## Acknowledgments

 Thank you for contributing!
-Your efforts help make HevyAnalytics better for everyone. 🙏
+Your efforts help make LiftShift better for everyone. 🙏